Statcare Physical Exam Near Me in NYC

-When you visit Statcare Urgent Care, you can get a physical without having to wait in long lines.
-Your child can get a camp physical without needing to be in a pediatrician’s waiting room filled with sick kids.
+When you visit Statcare Urgent Care, you can get a physical examination without having to wait in long lines.
+Your child can get a camp physical without needing to be in a pediatrician’s waiting room filled with other kids with medical conditions.
 You can even check in online prior to your visit.
-Whether you need help with colon cancer screening preps or want to know about your heart health, our staff is here to assist you.
-Whether you have a loved one that needs Alzheimer’s screening or affordable/free cancer screening, we can help.
+Our professional medical staff will be here to assist you.

 About Statcare Physicals

-At the end of the physical, the doctor will either sign the OK for participating in physical activities or meeting the demands of a job, or the doctor may request a follow-up exam, additional testing, or specific treatment for a medical problem.
+After the physical exam, the doctor will either sign the OK for being able to participate in physical activities or they may recommend special care instructions.
+For employment, they may prescribe a follow-up exam, extra testing, or specialized treatment for medical concerns.